jsphwllng/jsphwllng.github.io/brag.md

 *   Resolved IPv6 errors in the recording service.
 *   Designed and implemented automated data loading from PostHog to Redshift.
 *   Significantly reduced periodic test errors in the web frontend GoCD, enhancing on-call engineer productivity.
+*   Developed a solution for monitoring Deepgram concurrent connections.

 Design and Documentation
 ------------------------

-*   Expanded platform documentation, including contribution guides.
+*   Expanded platform documentation, including contribution guides, conventions and workflows.
 *   Developed and documented DNS naming conventions.
 *   Designed a testing plan for blue/green EKS deployments.
 *   Updated and documented the Salesforce DMARC configuration process.